case study

 That's a real tension.
 Usability and pedagogy don't always point the same direction.
 This project was one of the first times our team had named it explicitly for outside the context of assigned work.

-What we built, and where I landed on it.
+What we built, and where I landed on it

 At our sprint review, the questions from senior leadership were about why the platform needed to work differently from the systems students already knew.

-Placeholder: Screen showing the planner as shipped
+Screen showing the task list planner as shipped

-A new reason to revisit the original question.
+A new reason to revisit the original question